 It is Monday morning, and Michael overhears the office talking about Ryan in the break room.
 Curious – and because Ryan is his best friend – Michael enters the break room under the façade that he is making coffee in order to listen in on this juicy gossip.
 Pam and Darryl are leading the conversation, while Jim, Phyllis, and Erin are listening.
 Michael interrupts to ask how everyone knows so much about Ryan’s personal life, fearful that they all went out over the weekend without him.
 Pam tells Michael that nobody went out, and that they saw the information on Facebook.
 Michael resolves to create a Facebook profile, convinced that he will, from then on, always be involved in and knowledgeable about his coworkers’ personal lives.
 He returns to his office to create a Facebook account.
 Michael second guesses himself, calls for Dwight, and asks for his opinion.
 Dwight says that everyone has a Facebook and that it is the only way to maintain an online presence.
 Michael, resolute, signs up.
 He calls Ryan into the office and announces that he is finally online, and that this profile will compensate for their inability to hang out as often.
 Ryan does not think this meeting is worth his time, and remains looking at his phone.
 He quickly reiterates that he never wants to hang out with Michael, but the power of his assertion is lost when he becomes flustered by something that appeared on his phone.
 The audience sees that someone posted a photo to Facebook over the weekend that depicts a drunken Ryan making out with two older women.
 Ryan storms out, gaining Pam’s attention, who then asks Jim whether he’s noticed that Michael is really quiet today.
 Jim shakes his head, and Dwight answers that Michael is busy concentrating on joining Facebook.
 Pam and Jim look at each other immediately and smile, knowing that the morning’s conversation about Ryan permeated Michael’s thoughts.
+[You need to end Act I strong, with a joke that propels the audience into the complications of Act II.]

 Act II